The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 I know that you all hate Reagan.

-For the last ever since 19, well, even during the Reagan administration, the number one objective of the left has been to revise Reagan history.
+You have despised Reagan for the last, ever since 19, well, even during the Reagan administration, the number one objective of the left has been to revise Reagan history.

 I mean, all this talk about Reagan cutting taxes for the rich.

-Didn't care about the poor, didn't care about AIDS, didn't care about the homeless.
+It didn't care about the homeless.

-Reagan was a cold-hearted, mean spirited extremist.
+Reagan was a cold-hearted, mean-spirited extremist.

 Do they go to JFK and try to draw analysis and comparison?